 Assumption

-EMMT will notify EIP when the loans have successfully migrated to OFSLL
+TMO CONVERSION TEAM will notify EIP when the loans have successfully migrated to OFSLL

-EMMT will capture the reconciliation events, tracking success and failures.
+TMO CONVERSION TEAM will capture the reconciliation events, tracking success and failures.

-EMMT will update the data grid upon loans in EIP being successfully closed and flip the source indicator to OFSLL.
+TMO CONVERSION TEAM will update the data grid upon loans in EIP being successfully closed and flip the source indicator to OFSLL.

 Upon successful migration, all transactional requests for migrated loans will be routed to OFSLL, not EIP.